hrvadl/link-shortener/README.md

 ## How to run?

-You can use docker compose to run both database & server in isolated environment.
-Type `docker compose up -d` in your terminal from the root of the project.
+You can use docker compose to run both the database & server in an isolated environment.
+Type `docker compose up -d` in your terminal from the project's root.

 ## How to use it?